callumstew/ubuild-jekyll/register_info.md

 ![Enrol Screen](uploads/2020/04/08/Screenshot_20200408-211058.jpg)

 #### Approve permissions to collect location Data
 If you are willing to share location data this should be enabled here.
+Note you'll also need to enable the location option in Step 6 (see below after registration is complete)

 ![screenshot  of location permission grant](uploads/2020/04/08/Screenshot_20200408-211236.jpg)

 ### 5. You may immediately fill the CoViD-19 Symptoms & Diagnosis questionnaires
-While you will be reminded to fill these with notifications, you may fill them at anytime you experience symptoms or receive a diagnosis - you do not need to wait for the notification to fill these.
+While you will be reminded to fill these with notifications, you may fill them at anytime you experience symptoms or receive a diagnosis - you do not need to wait for the notification if you are experiencing symptoms or receive a diagnosis of COVID-19.

 Home screen: